11 Signs of Having High Self-Awareness That Set You Apart From Others

 High self-awareness examples

-- You realize you are stressed, not mad at your family, so you explain that you need a short break.
+• You realise you are stressed, not mad at your family, so you explain that you need a short break.

-- You apologize quickly when you know you were wrong.
+• You apologise quickly when you know you were wrong.

-- You see a pattern in your relationships and decide to change your behavior.
+• You see a pattern in your relationships and decide to change your behaviour.

 11 powerful signs of high self-awareness